Shane Ibbs

 STORY SETS.

-Stories of Wolves and Bears, of Murder and Redemption, sometimes finding the humor or horror in the darker stories, that delve deeper into the human psyche
+Stories of Wolves and Bears, of Murder and Redemption, sometimes finding the humour or horror in the darker stories, that delve deeper into the human psyche

 Ghost Tales (Children love to be spooked)